raghavbhagria/data-analysis/final_report_group46.md

 # &emsp;&emsp;&emsp;&emsp;&emsp;<U> <b>GROUP 46</U>

 ## &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<B>INTRODUCTION
-### Our group decided that our project would be based on data analysis on air plane crashed that happened in the span of 5 years from <b>2004-2009</b>.
-When we came across this data, a series of questions started coming in our minds.
-Since, air travel in one of the most common and faster means of transport, we were intrigued on finding various trends and answers to our curiosity.<br><br>
+### Our group decided to analyze the data for airplane crashes over a span of 5 years from **2004-2009**.
+Upon exploring the dataset a series of questions popped up in our minds.Since air travel was gaining popularity over that period of time each one of us had a series of question with different approaches we did the following data analysis.<br><br>
 ## &emsp;&emsp;&emsp;&emsp;<B>EXPLORATORY DATA ANALYSIS

 ## <B>QUESTIONS ANSWERED DURING ANALYSIS<br><br>